Razpudding/cba/kobo-a11yjson/README.md

 Code to convert kobo data to a11yjson using the typescript interfaces provided by SozialHelden.

 ## Notes
-- Updating the lib file means rebuilding it by hand before the imported js is updated!

 ## Features
 - Loads and cleans raw Kobo csv data